Multi-tenant design and reflections on Ameba Platform

 Design Policy

-In addition, the following principles were used as design guidelines:
+Furthermore, the following policies were used as design guidelines:

 - Minimize dependency on specific vendor products

-- Aim to achieve this using Kubernetes and AWS default functions as much as possible
+- Aim to achieve this using the default functions of Kubernetes and AWS as much as possible

 - Ensuring simplicity and maintainability of authentication and authorization processes